American Brook Lamprey

-The American eel is a smooth, snake-like fish with a greenish, yellowish-brown or blackish body.
-It lives in rivers, streams and other freshwater areas throughout the Chesapeake Bay watershed.
+The American eel is a smooth, snake-like fish that lives in rivers, streams and other freshwater areas throughout the Chesapeake Bay watershed.

 The bluegill is a colorful sunfish with an olive green, saucer-shaped body.
 It lives in lakes, ponds, streams and other freshwater bodies throughout the Chesapeake Bay watershed.

 The brook trout is a brilliantly colored fish that lives in clear, cold freshwater streams and rivers in undeveloped areas throughout the Chesapeake Bay watershed.